 Safety issue of the elevated highway

-It was the safety issue that triggered discussions on the restoration of Cheonggyecheon.
-The structure of covering road and the elevated highway was deteriorated, causing serious safety risk since the 1990s.
-As an in-depth investigation conducted by the Korean Society of Civil Engineers in 1991-92 found the corrosion of the steel frame inside the highway and structural flaws in its upper plate, a thorough repair work was conducted for a 2-kilometer sector of it.
-The 30-year-old road covering Cheonggyecheon costed substantial amount of money for continuing maintenance and repair.
-Another in-depth safety checkup conducted from August 2000 to May 2001 revealed that cracks and exfoliation persisted in the upper slab, while the load carrying capacity was insufficient due to the worn-out concrete beams.
+Safety issue triggered the initial discussions on the restoration of Cheonggyecheon.
+The structure of the covering road and the elevated highway was deteriorating, causing serious safety risks since the 1990s.
+A study conducted by the Korean Society of Civil Engineers in 1991-92 found corrosion of the steel frame inside the highway and structural flaws in its upper plate and repair work was conducted for a 2-kilometer sector of it.
+The 30-year-old road covering Cheonggyecheon required substantial amounts of money for continuing maintenance and repair.
+Another safety checkup conducted from August 2000 to May 2001 revealed that cracks and exfoliation persisted in the upper slab, while the load carrying capacity was insufficient due to the worn-out concrete beams.
 As a result, a full-scale reconstruction was inevitable.
-Reconstruction was estimated to cost 93 billion won in three years.
-In 2001, the city government of Seoul planned to demolish the elevated highway and reconstruct it, beginning from August 2002.
+Reconstruction was estimated to cost 93 billion won over three years.
+In 2001, the city government of Seoul annoucned a plan to demolish the elevated highway and reconstruct it with work commecing in August 2002.

 Shift from maintaining the elevated highway to restoring the stream

-Since the 1960s, development, construction, production and efficiency have always been priorities in Seoul.
-Starting from 1990s, however, the urban planning paradigm shifted to focus more on human, history, nature and environment, as the people's consciousness changed over the course of socio-economic development.
-Discussions on justification, necessity and significance of restoring Cheonggyechon became lively since the late 1990s.
-The restoration became a major topic during the mayoral election campaign in the first half of 2002.
-Over the course of political debate, the direction of initial plan shifted from reconstruction of the elevated highway to restoration of the stream.
-There were still many choices and decisions to make between the idealistic goals―historical values, eco-friendliness, optimization in each sector, etc.―and the practical considerations―cost, time, optimization in the entirety, minimization of inconvenience among the neighboring businesses, phased approach, etc.
+Since the 1960s, development, construction, production and efficiency have been priorities for the Seoul Metropolitan Government.
+However, starting in the 1990s, the urban planning paradigm shifted to focus on people, history, nature and environment, as the public consciousness changed over the course of socio-economic development.
+Discussions on justification, necessity and significance of restoring Cheonggyechon icrease in the late 1990s.
+Restoration became a major topic during the mayoral election campaign in early 2002.
+Over the course of political debate, the direction of the initial plan shifted from reconstruction of the elevated highway to restoration of the stream.
+There were still many choices and decisions to make between idealistic goals―historical values, eco-friendliness, optimization in each sector, and the practical considerations―cost, time, optimization in the entirety, minimization of inconvenience among the neighboring businesses, and phased approach.

 Public-private partnership issue

-While Cheonggyecheon itself was a public place, the surrounding area was privately owned properties.
-To include the private properties in the project would not only cause the project budget to snowball, but require enormous time to deal with administrative matters such as revision of urban plans and compensation.
-Therefore, the Seoul municipality decided that the restoration work itself would exclusively cover the public land within Cheonggyero to ensure the feasibility of the project.
+While Cheonggyecheon itself is a public place, the surrounding area were privately owned properties.
+To include the private properties in the project the budget would not only have to signficantly increase, it would require time to deal with administrative matters such as revision of urban plans and compensation.
+Therefore, the Seoul municipality decided that the restoration work itself would exclusively cover the public land within Cheonggye to ensure the feasibility of the project.
 In this approach, the public and private sectors had to take their respective role in turn.
 Firstly, the city government was to demolish the coverage and the elevated highway, create an eco-friendly waterfront and restore the historical value of the stream through public investment.
-The ripple effect of restoration would help revitalization of the downtown and the neighboring area, which will be conducted in partnership with the private sector in a way that both public and private sectors could benefit.
+The ripple effect of restoration would help revitalization of the downtown and neighboring area, which will be conducted in partnership with the private sector in a way that both public and private sectors could benefit.

 Major components of Cheonggyecheon restoration plan

-The restoration had to consider diverse factors of Cheonggyecheon in the historical, structural and functional aspects.
-Restoration of historical remains such as old bridges and stoneworks at the stream was one of the main concerns by citizens.
-The restored stream also needed to have enough capacity to deal with floods, as abnormal rain fall became more frequent due to climate change.
+The restoration had to consider diverse factors of Cheonggyecheon in historical, structural and functional aspects.
+Restoration of historical landmarks such as old bridges and stoneworks was one of the main concerns of citizens.
+The restored stream also needed to have enough capacity to deal with floods, as abnormal rain fall has become more frequent due to climate change.
 In addition, it was necessary to maintain its previous role for transportation and sewage.
 Most of all, the project had to create a better natural environment, which was the biggest aspiration of the citizens.
-To this end, it was imperative to secure water supply for the stream, which turned out a difficult task.
+To this end, it was imperative to secure water supply for the stream, which turned out to be a difficult task.